travellingprog/isomorphic-react-framework/README.md

 The Gulp plugin that I have written is currently set to work with [gulp-data](https://www.npmjs.com/package/gulp-data).
 I'll also add support out-of-the-box for [gulp-front-matter](https://www.npmjs.com/package/gulp-front-matter).

+**NOTE:** Unfortunately, the plugin currently requires the creation/deletion of a temporary directory in most scenarios, which is not very Gulp-like.
+I hope I can find a better solution for this in the future.

 And I want this repository to have a lot of guidelines/examples for different scenarios.
 The plugin alone will only give you static site generation, but I want to provide an example on how you can make it isomorphic as well.